taisukef/js-cmd/README.md

 # js-cmd
-JavaScript on command line with ChakraCore
+JavaScript on command line with ChakraCore for macOS

 # usage